Floorp-Projects/Floorp/devtools/docs/user/web_console/remoting/index.rst

       "NetworkActivity",
       "FileActivity"
     ],
+    "nativeConsoleAPI": true,
     "from": "conn0.console9"
   }

-The reply tells which listeners were started.
+The reply tells which listeners were started and it includes a flag ``nativeConsoleAPI`` which tells if the ``window.console`` object was overridden by the scripts in the page or not.

 Tab navigation